Chapter 12, Part A: Opening Moves

 “Hullo, miss messenger,” a young man squeaked as the two nearly collided with one another.
 “What news do you bring from the outside?”

 Elanore examined the person addressing her, wondering who this stranger might be.
 He was a thin wisp of a man, close to her age.
 Other than his face, his entire being was covered either by hood or cassock.
-She recognized from his clothing that he was some sort of monk or cleric, but had not the faintest idea of what order or origin.
+She recognized from his clothing that he was some sort of monk or cleric but had not the faintest idea of what order or origin.
 “You must be mistaken, sir.
 I am not a messenger.”

-“Ah,” blue eyes widened and lingered over the red cloak she wore, before the man bowed apologetically.
+“Ah.”
+Blue eyes widened and lingered over the red cloak she wore, before the man bowed apologetically.
 The cleric stammered.
 “I made a mistake.
 I thought you were someone else.”

-She wondered exactly who that might be, but did not ask.
+She wondered exactly who that might be but did not ask.
 “I’m Elanore Redley,” she pushed her hand forward in greeting.
 “I’m the granddaughter of the mayor of this town.”

 “Oh,” the timid creature responded, nervously extending his own hand.
 “I’m Novice Wyte.
 I will be assisting the Friar with his duties.
 He sends me to make rounds today.”

 Again the young novice called after her.
 “Miss Redley,” the man stammered.
 “Would it be alright if I accompany you to your grandmother’s house?
-I meant to stop there later on behalf of the Friar, but would like to meet her now if it would not be too great an imposition on you both.”
+I meant to stop there later on behalf of the Friar, but I would like to meet her now if it would not be too great an imposition on you both.”

 Not comfortable declining a legitimate call on her grandmother’s behalf, Elanore could not do anything but agree.
 The novice clerk was timid and Elanore was not up to maintaining conversation after an exhausting morning.
 And so they passed a quiet walk to the house.
 Their contemplative silence was punctuated only by the occasional “hello” to the few people who passed their way.